jearmoo/scrape-autolab/README.md

 Copy the `cookies = {...}` and `headers = {...}` parts to [scrape_autolab.py#L21](scrape_autolab.py#L21)

+### Specify the local output directory for downloaded files
 Set `OUTPUT_PATH` at [scrape_autolab.py#L50](scrape_autolab.py#L50) to the directory where you want to download assignments to

 ## Run